PDinesh711/WebApi_SqlServer/README.md

 <h1> Design your data model: </h1>
 Determine the data structure you want to work with.
 For example, if you're building an API for managing books, you might have a "SuperMarket" model with fields like Product id , product name , product price , product desc  , product Rating .
 <h1> Create a database:  </h1>
 Set up a database to store your data.
-You can use relational databases like <a>.net WebApi , SqlServer</a> PostgreSQL, or NoSQL databases like MongoDB.
+You can use relational databases like .net WebApi , SqlServer PostgreSQL, or NoSQL databases like MongoDB.
 <h1> Define API endpoints:  </h1>
 Define the URLs and HTTP methods (GET, POST, PUT, DELETE) for your API.
-For example, <h1> /api/SuperMarket </h1> might be the endpoint for managing books.
+For example, /api/SuperMarket  might be the endpoint for managing books.
 <h1> Implement Create, Read, Update, Delete operations:  </h1>
 Write the logic for creating, reading, updating, and deleting records in your database.
 This typically involves writing functions or methods to handle these operations.
 <h1> Handle HTTP requests and responses:  </h1>